mrkaye97/slackr/README.md

 ### News

+-   Version `1.4.2` fixes for changes to the Slack API causing duplicate column names and breaking functions
 -   Version `1.4.0.9000` new `slackr_msg()` + many fixes and BREAKING CHANGES (see above)
 -   Version `1.3.1.9000` Removed `data.table` dependency (replaced with `dplyr`); added access to `im.list` (<https://api.slack.com/methods/im.list>) thx to PR from Quinn Weber
 -   Version `1.3.0.9000` Radically changed how `slackr` works.
 Functions have camelCase and under\_score versions